abatten/common-envelope-analysis/scripts/README.md

 Due to large number of numerical calculations some of these scripts perform (in particular `ce_energy_smoothed_potential.py` and `ce_mass_loss.py`) they can take a long time to run in sequence.
-The shell script `ce_multirun.sh` is basically an easy parallelisation of my code.
+The shell script `multirun.sh` is basically an easy parallelisation of my code.
 It works by launching multiple instances of the python script on different sets of data simulataneiously.